jiajunchang2002g/PhotoFinderTelegramBot/README.md

 Independent project

-Basic functionalities such as buttons, and replying with upper-case, lower-case etc.
+Basic UI such as buttons; and functionalities such as 'screaming' or 'whispering' text back.

 https://core.telegram.org/bots/tutorial